Iron Mountain – Western Europe

 Specific Examples of Procedures

-Our teams hold weekly conference calls to discuss and evaluate daily and weekly reports from our telematics supplier, our risk management team (vehicle incidents) and operational managers.
-There are numerous key performance indicators related to reducing risk, such as telematics scores and speed.
-Personal objectives are tied into bonus schemes to reduce risk and each of the five dedicated driver trainers are tasked with incident reduction within their regions.
+Our team hold weekly conference calls to discuss and evaluate daily and weekly reports from our telematics supplier, our risk management team (vehicle incidents) and operational managers.
+There are numerous key performance indicators related to reducing risk, such as telematics scores and speed-by-speed zone.
+Personal objectives are tied into bonus schemes to reduce risk and the dedicated driver trainers are tasked with incident reduction within their regions.

 The system delivered a return on investment within eight months.
-It has now been installed across the rest of the Western European fleet.
+It has now been installed across most of the European fleet, and is in 12 countries.
+The UK team assisted installation into Brazil in 2016 and we are looking to expand into five more Latin American operations.
 According to our telematics supplier, Iron Mountain records the best results worldwide.

 We are accredited to the FTA Van Excellence scheme in the UK and Ireland and were the first company to be accredited a few years ago.
 Rory Morgan (Head of Logistics Support for Western Europe) attends the Van Excellence Governance Group and has done so since its conception.
-He has also recently been elected chairman for the group for the next two years.
-We have accreditation with Transport for London’s ‘Freight Operators Recognition scheme’ FORS
+He has also stood as elected chair for the group for the three years.

 The Central Compliance team works closely with our vehicle lease providers on the specifications of the fleet.
 They hold regular meetings and reviews with the post OEM body builders and invite drivers along to discuss the best options for vehicle safety and security with their fitters.
 Simple things such as where to position a grab handle can be very important to the driver.